hardin47/website/Math150/Notes/06-surv.md

 -   **crossing** If the hazard functions (or survivor functions!) cross over time, the PH assumption is violated.\
 -   **help** What should we do?\

-1. Don't do coxph, just fit K-M curves separately and perform a log-rank test.\
+1. Don't do Cox PH, just fit K-M curves separately and perform a Wilcoxon test (as long as the curves don't cross).\
 2. Start at $t^*$, the crossing point.\
 3. Fit different models for before $t^*$ and after $t^*$.\
 4. Fit a model with a time dependent covariate.\